-Tax risks are principally reported and addressed using suitable tax risk management tools within the Finance and Operations Executive Directorate, Our risk management procedures include roles and responsibilities across the organisation, various risk management processes and systems, compliance monitoring and internal audit reviews of operations, all designed to minimise the risk of tax controversy and reputational risk.
+Tax risks are principally reported and addressed using suitable tax risk management tools within the Finance and Operations Executive Directorate.
+Our risk management procedures include roles and responsibilities across the organisation, various risk management processes and systems, compliance monitoring and internal audit reviews of operations, all designed to minimise the risk of tax controversy and reputational risk.

 Professional care and judgement are employed to assess tax risks and how these should be managed.
 Where there is uncertainty as to the application or interpretation of tax law, ACCA will take appropriate written advice from third parties evidencing the facts, risks and conclusion to support the decision making process.

 All strategic or planning opportunities are presented by the Head of International Tax and Treasury to the Executive Team of ACCA for consideration and approval prior to implementation.
-Further oversight of the tax strategy and associated implementation matters is provided by the Council Board of ACCA on a regular basis and no less than annually.

 Relationships with Tax Authorities